seyerjo/learn-python-by-examples/docs/05_tech-stack.md

 ## Other Relevant Technologies

 -   **Mermaid:** Used for generating diagrams within Markdown documentation, improving clarity and visual understanding of project structure and workflows.
--   **Prettier/Black (optional):** Formatting tools for Markdown and Python code, respectively, to ensure code and documentation consistency.
+-   **Prettier/autopep8:** Formatting tools for Markdown and Python code, respectively, to ensure code and documentation consistency.

 ## Considered and Discarded Technologies